 Learn more about our Diversity Equity & Inclusion programs below or visit our sustainability page to see how GDC is working to produce a positive environmental impact as well.

-Additionally, Indie Giving is working with Compass Family Services again this year on-site.
-We will be collecting unused hygiene product donations from our attendees that will be distributed to our houseless community via care packages.
-Donation tables will be located near registration in South Hall by the building entrance.
+Indie Giving is working with Compass Family Services again this year collecting unused hygiene product donations from our attendees that will be distributed to our houseless community via care packages.
+Donation tables will be located near registration in South Upper Lobby near the front entrance.

 If you have additional questions, please contact the CA Manager, Ian MacKenzie.